Simon Girty: Lochry's Defeat

-Brant later rendezvoused with Girty and McKee who had brought with them 300 additional warriors and Captain Andrew Thompson's company of Butler's Rangers.
+Brant later rendezvoused with Girty and McKee, who had brought with them 300 additional warriors and Captain Andrew Thompson's company of Butler's Rangers.
 They set off in pursuit of Clark but soon abandoned the chase when they realized that the Americans had too great a lead.
 While encamped on the banks of the Ohio, Brant got drunk and began to brag.
-He claimed sole responsibility for Lochry's defeat, and boasted that had taken the most prisoners.
+He claimed sole responsibility for Lochry's defeat and boasted that he had taken the most prisoners.
 Girty, who had also been drinking heavily, believed George deserved some of the credit and accused Brant of lying.
-Later that evening Brant, sword in hand, came up behind Simon and dealt him a severe head wound.
-It took Girty several months to recover and left him with a scar that he hid beneath a red bandana.
-For the rest of his life he suffered with episodes of dizziness, blurred vision, and severe headache.
+Later that evening, Brant, sword in hand, came up behind Simon and dealt him a severe head wound.
+It took Girty several months to recover, and left him with a scar that he hid beneath a red bandana.
+For the rest of his life, he suffered from episodes of dizziness, blurred vision, and severe headaches.